 Are translucent teeth normal?

 While the reasons for translucent teeth can be genetic or the result of acidic erosion, this condition isn't normal and shouldn't be taken lightly.
-This clear teeth problem can become critical if the erosion starts affecting your oral health.
+Erosion can start to affect your oral health.
 The enamel in your teeth may be the hardest substance of the human body but with slow erosion, it still wears away.
 We suggest you go for regular dentist visits for early diagnosis of this condition.

 What are common symptoms associated with translucent teeth?